geoffreybennett/alsa-scarlett-gui/docs/iface-4th-gen-small.md

 ### Comparison with earlier Scarlett and Clarett Interfaces

-If you are familiar with the Scarlett 2nd and 3rd Gen interfaces or the Clarett interfaces, the major differences to the 4th Gen interfaces from the point of view of this software are:
+If you are familiar with the Scarlett 2nd and 3rd Gen or Clarett interfaces, the major differences to the 4th Gen interfaces from the point of view of this software are:

 - The 4th Gen Solo and 2i2 interfaces have the full routing and mixing capabilities of the larger 2nd and 3rd Gen and Clarett interfaces